wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/text-entry-tutorial.md

 ## Text Gizmo Formatting Cheat Sheet

 When writing text on the Horizon Text Gizmo, the formatting options listed below are great for creating rich text and style.
 In the “text” property of the properties panel or using “text.set” in a TextGizmo Entity in Typescript, you can insert these codes to create the associated formats.
 These work because the Text Gizmo uses TextMeshPro (notably the Custom UI Gizmo does not support TextMeshPro formatting options).
 TextMeshPro is built into the backend of Unity and thus Horizon.
 It is what enables these formatting options.
 It is not specifically endorsed by, or made available by Horizon, but it has been used by creators for years to create stylistic text.
-Consider downloading [this image](https://drive.google.com/file/d/1YhXm8MMNFZ_b8mO0Ec4fSs75S4uKEN4r/view?usp=sharing) and keeping a copy of it in a convenient location for all your Text Gizmo formatting needs (reminder these are not supported on the Custom UI Gizmo).

 The Text Gizmo in Horizon can hold up to 1000 characters.
 This includes formatting characters.
 This limit is easy to hit when you want to create rich text blocks.
 In many cases, it might be useful to use multiple Text Gizmos.
 The new Custom UI Gizmo is also a great option, but it has a steep learning curve, and creating rich text is a lot more difficult as it uses CSS-like styling (but more on that in a different tutorial).